Codex tools: Log in

 If you are going to activate it in the php.ini file, then you can search for the php_mysqli.dll in that file and remove the ; character at the beginning of the line.
 If it doesn't exist, then you don't have to do anything except restart Apache and PHP.

 Test for the new extension by going to your phpinfo page and checking for the library.
-Need to test this myself and see what the phpinfo should say and come back and write it here.
+If the mysqlnd is successfully installed and configured, under the pdo_mysql section, you should see Client API version as "mysqlnd 5.0.10"...

 Might not be applicable depending on whether profiling needs to be enabled or not.